piano35-edb/barman-docs-rewrite/docs/scripts/wal-delete-scripts.md

 Pre and post `wal delete` scripts are supported for Barman version 2.4 and higher.

-Similarly to the other hook scripts, `wal delete` scripts can be configured with global configuration options, and is possible to override them on a per server basis:
+Similar to the other hook scripts, `wal delete` scripts can be configured with global configuration options.
+You can override them on a per server basis.

+## Scripts

 |**Script**|**Description**|
 |----------|---------------|